 Bioinformatics approaches to gene interactions

 Prediction of gene interaction networks is a feasible alternative to high-throughput screening with biological importance and clinical relevance.
 There are many existing methods to predict gene networks, as reviewed by and and summarised in Table [tab:methods_model].
 However, many of these methods have limitations including the requirement for existing SGI data, several data inputs, and reliability of gene function annotation.
 Many of the existing methods also assume conservation of individual interactions between species, which has been found not to hold in yeast studies .
 Tissue specificity is important in gene regulation and gene expression, which are used as predictors of genetic interaction.
-However, tissue specific of genetic interactions cannot be explored in yeast studies and has not been considered in many studies of multicellular model organisms, human networks, or cancers.
-Similarly, investigation into tissue specific of protein-protein interactions (PPIs) , an important predictor of genetic interactions, is difficult given the high-throughput two-hybrid screens occur out of cellular context for multicellular organisms.
+However, tissue specificity of genetic interactions cannot be explored in yeast studies and has not been considered in many studies of multicellular model organisms, human networks or cancers.
+Similarly, investigation into tissue specificity of protein-protein interactions (PPIs) , an important predictor of genetic interactions, is difficult given that high-throughput two-hybrid screens occur out of cellular context for multicellular organisms.

 [!ht]

-There are a number of existing computational methods for predicting synthetic lethal gene pairs in humans with a specfic interest in cancer (as summarised in [tab:methods_SL]).
+There are a number of existing computational methods for predicting synthetic lethal gene pairs in humans with a specific interest in cancer (as summarised in [tab:methods_SL]).
 While these demonstrate the power and need for predictions of synthetic lethality in human and cancer contexts, limitations of previous methods could be met with a different approach.
-Existing computational approaches to synthetic lethal prediction are often difficult to interpret, replicate for new genes, or reliant on are data types not available for a wider range of genes to test.
+Existing computational approaches to synthetic lethal prediction are often difficult to interpret, replicate for new genes, or are reliant on data types not available for a wider range of genes to test.

 Comparative genomics

-A comparative genomics approach by used the results of well characterised high-throughput mutation screens in S. cerevisiae as candidates for synthetic lethality in humans .
+A comparative genomics approach used the results of well characterised high-throughput mutation screens in S. cerevisiae as candidates for synthetic lethality in humans .
 Yeast synthetic lethal partners were compared to human orthologues to find cancer relevant synthetic lethal candidate pairs with direct therapeutic potential.
 Proposed as a complementary approach to siRNA screens, approximately 24,000 of the 116,000 negative SGIs in yeast were matched to human orthologues, with over 500 involving a cancer gene .
 Under strict criteria of one-to-one orthologues, large effect size and significant interaction in yeast data (ϵ<-0.2, p<0.05), 1,522 interactions were identified with 70 involving cancer genes.
 Of the 21 gene interactions tested with pairs of siRNA in IMR1 fibroblast cells, 6 exhibited synthetic lethal effects.
-The two strongest interactions (SMARCB1 with PSMA4 and ASPSCR1 with PSMC2) were successfully validated in by protein analysis of human cells and replication with tetrad analysis for yeast orthologues.
+The two strongest interactions (SMARCB1 with PSMA4 and ASPSCR1 with PSMC2) were successfully validated by protein analysis of human cells and replication with tetrad analysis for yeast orthologues.